API Gateway Rate Limiting Strategies in 2026: Ocelot, YARP, and Kong

 1. Fixed Window

-• Can allow bursts at window boundaries
+• can allow bursts at window boundaries

 2. Sliding Window

-• More complex to implement
+• more complex

 3. Token Bucket